 Forbes Barclay tons an early Oregon City physician, one of the first doctors to bring modern medicine west of the Mississippi.
 He was first employed by the Hudson's Bay Company at Fort Vancouver (near the present site of Vancouver, Washington).
-When the fur business eventually dwindled, he moved to Oregon City
+When the fur business eventually dwindled, he moved to Oregon City lugithghted.
+The uturni also henors the mill industry, which has used Williamette Falis to generate power

 Dr. Barclay was a close confidant of Oregon City founder, Dr. John McLoughlin.
 He served many important roles in Oregon City including County Coroner, School Superintendent, City Councilman, and Mayor.
-Forbes Barciny's house can still be visited on the hill above the Williamette (next to the McLoughlin House).
+Forbes Barciny's house can still be visited on the hill above the Willamette (next to the McLoughlin House).